Rieko Kodama

 Rieko Kodama (小玉 理恵子, Kodama Rieko), also known as Phoenix Rie, was a Japanese video game artist, director, and producer employed by Sega from 1984 until her death.
-She is primarily known for her work on role-playing games (RPGs) including the original Phantasy Star series, the 7th Dragon series, and Skies of Arcadia (2000).
+She is primarily known for her work on role-playing video games including the original Phantasy Star series, the 7th Dragon series, and Skies of Arcadia (2000).
 She is often recognized as one of the first successful women in the video game industry.

 Kodama began her career at Sega as a graphic designer on arcade games and Master System games, including Alex Kidd in Miracle World (1986) and Phantasy Star (1987).
 The success of Phantasy Star led her to continue with the series thereafter, including directing Phantasy Star IV: The End of the Millennium (1993) for the Sega Genesis.
 She did artwork for other Genesis games, including Altered Beast (1988) and Sonic the Hedgehog (1991).
-Later, as producer, she would oversee the development of several Sega video games, including the commercially and critically successful Skies of Arcadia.
+Later, as producer, she oversaw the development of several Sega video games, including the critically successful Skies of Arcadia.
 Kodama remained a producer at Sega until her death.
 She received the Pioneer Award at the 2018 Game Developers Choice Awards in recognition of her lifelong contributions to video games.

 Early life and education

 Rieko Kodama was born in Yokosuka, Kanagawa, Japan, in May 1963.
 She enjoyed playing arcade games as a child.
 In high school, Kodama was interested in designing advertising materials.
 After entering college, she felt indecisive between pursuing studies in art or archaeology, since she carried an interest in Egyptology.
 In her indecisiveness, she failed in all of her classes.
 She remembered her original interest in advertising and decided to dedicate herself fully to her art passion, enrolling in an advertising design program at a trade school.
-She soon grew an interest in graphic design and wanted to pursue doing her own work rather than trumpeting works of others as in the advertising business.
+She grew an interest in graphic design and wanted to pursue doing her own work rather than trumpeting works of others as in the advertising business.
 The video game industry caught her attention as an emerging field.
-Home game consoles were still new as most of the industry was still in the arcade field.
+Home game consoles were new as most of the industry was still in the arcade field.
 The industry piqued Kodama's curiosity as she rarely went to the arcades and felt her unfamiliarity with the medium would make it a good way to challenge herself.